|

 wear in his face but didn't say anything; his popularity and endless

-radiate a special wisdom; that he had a higher calling,
+radiate a special wisdom; she always knew that Bri would serve a higher

-so she didn't fill the air with words.
+so they didn't defile the air with ritualistic platitudes.

 35. Tropical birds squawked in